 I’m usually a fairly organized person.
 I like having everything in its place, and I get just a little too excited creating spreadsheets and organizational documents.
 I can actually spend more times organizing a task than actually doing it.
 So when I originally made this recipe, I had it on my “Google Calendar” to post before St. Patricks Day.
 It would have been perfect except for the fact that I couldn’t find where I’d put the dang recipe.
 I write all of my recipes down as I make them in a spiral notebook.
 That way if I don’t like how something goes together, I can make notes on how to change it.

 After believing that it was gone forever, it finally turned up in the wrong notebook.
-I was so happy to bring
+I was so happy to bring these mini chocolate cheesecakes to you that I didn’t want to wait until next St. Patricks day to do so.

 These mini cheesecakes are so creamy.
 Their size just makes them a little more special since everyone can have one of their very own.
 They are also so easy to transport to your next gathering by leaving them in a muffin pan.